1. Academic Validation

 Abstract

-We identified three retinoid-related orphan receptor gamma t (RORγt)-specific inhibitors that suppress T helper 17 (Th17) cell responses, including Th17-cell-mediated autoimmune disease.
+We identified three retinoid-related Orphan Receptor gamma t (RORγt)-specific inhibitors that suppress T helper 17 (Th17) cell responses, including Th17-cell-mediated autoimmune disease.
 We systemically characterized RORγt binding in the presence and absence of drugs with corresponding whole-genome transcriptome Sequencing.
-RORγt acts as a direct activator of Th17 cell signature genes and a direct repressor of signature genes from other T cell lineages; its strongest transcriptional effects are on cis-regulatory sites containing the RORα binding motif.
+RORγt acts as a direct activator of Th17 cell signature genes and a direct repressor of signature genes from Other T cell lineages; its strongest transcriptional effects are on cis-regulatory sites containing the RORα binding motif.
 RORγt is central in a densely interconnected regulatory network that shapes the balance of T cell differentiation.
 Here, the three inhibitors modulated the RORγt-dependent transcriptional network to varying extents and through distinct mechanisms.
-Whereas one inhibitor displaced RORγt from its target loci, the other two inhibitors affected transcription predominantly without removing DNA binding.
+Whereas one inhibitor displaced RORγt from its target loci, the Other two inhibitors affected transcription predominantly without removing DNA binding.
 Our work illustrates the power of a system-scale analysis of transcriptional regulation to characterize potential therapeutic compounds that inhibit pathogenic Th17 cells and suppress autoimmunity.

 Figures